league-of-eccentric-billionaires/investment-opportunity/README.md

 * Contact your group once their product shows ***undeniable acquisition potential*** (probably after an hour or so of work)
 * Make your offer (training in exchange for a controlling stake in the company).
 Do try and sell the prospect, but some groups may want to focus on other learning areas than client management.
 That is allowed.
 * If the deal is accepted arrange a client meeting and prepare some outrageous expectations; link the group to pivotal tracker beforehand
 * You should probably tell the group you only have ten minutes for a meeting.
-Schedule an hour.
+Schedule half an hour.
 See how much pivotal processing you can get done.
 The rest can be continued 'remotely'.
 * Perform reviews of the stories once a day.
 Leave unhelpful feedback but clarify when pressed.
 Use IE8.

 Suggested eccentric billionaires: